 Take a photograph of something that represents peace on earth.
 The picture can be of anything.

 Who doesn’t love nutcrackers?
 They go hand in hand with Christmas.
-A collection of nutcrackers together will make the biggest impact.
+A collection of nutcrackers together will make a big statement.

 A cozy fire is a favorite image representing the hygge lifestyle.
 Bonus points if there are Christmas stockings in the shot.

 Pick your favorite Christmas Store Display of the season and take a photo of it.

 23. A stack of presents

-You go to all the effort of setting a festive table and then the meal is over, and it becomes a beautiful memory.
-That hard work deserves to be shown off.
+You go to all the effort of setting a festive table, and then the meal is over, and it becomes a beautiful memory.
+Your hard work deserves to be an everlasting photo.

 The reason for the season.
 This time of year wouldn’t be Christmas Day without Jesus.

 What would a Christmas photo challenge be without a picture of a Christmas tree?
-Whether you take a picture of your Christmas tree or travel to city centers for a larger tree, they all make beautiful photographs.
+Whether you take a picture of your Christmas tree on Christmas morning or travel to city centers for a larger tree, they all make beautiful photographs.

-Don’t you just love candy canes?
-They make beautiful holiday photos.
+Don’t you love candy canes?
+They take beautiful holiday photos.
 Celebrate their unique style whole or crushed on your favorite Christmas dessert.

 Your favorite ornament deserves its own photo shoot.
 I love the pictures that feature the decorations on the Christmas tree.

 Christmas and trains go together.
-You can take a photo of a real one or a toy train that’s all decked out for the holidays for the perfect picture of holiday cheer.
+You can take a photo of a real one or a toy train that’s decked out for the holidays for the perfect picture of holiday cheer.

 Stars are a beautiful reminder of The Star of Bethlehem.
 Find your star and treasure the picture.
 They are one of my favorite images to capture.

 Whew!
 You made it through the 31 Day Christmas Hygge Photo Challenge.
 I hope you enjoyed it.
-Now you’ll have a lot more pictures of your special moments during this amazing time.
+Now you’ll have a lot more pictures of interesting subjects during December.

 Let me know in the comments below if you did the 31 Day Hygge Christmas Photo Challenge and how you liked it.

-For more information on adding hygge into your life, here are some books to get you started:
+For more information on adding hygge into your life, here are some books on Amazon to get you started: